OpenE2140/OpenE2140/README.md

 At the moment, we're looking for these people:
 - video editor (for occasional preview videos like the ones above)

-Contact us over at [OpenRA's Discord server](https://discord.openra.net/).
+Contact us over at [our Discord server](https://discord.gg/KNcX5BxA37).